SMcGregor199/ellision-gpt/ellison-excerpts.md

 - A blockquote of the excerpt itself
 - A lightweight citation referencing the *Collected Essays of Ralph Ellison* (Modern Library, 2011, Kindle edition)
 - A list of thematic tags for searchability and GPT-based redirection
+- All thematic tags used here are organized and indexed in [tags.md](./tags.md).

 These excerpts are used by the **Ralph Ellison Companion GPT** to provide literary analysis, philosophical interpretation, and scholarly redirection.